xivid/Advanced-Computer-Networks/assignment8/README.md

 The RDMA assignment.

-## How the application works
+## How it works

 TBA

 ---
-Zhifei Yang (Legi: 17941998)
+Jack Clark

-Computer Science MSc Student
+Zhifei Yang

 ETH Zürich